 Identity theft is considered a state jail felony.
-If convicted of a state jail felony in Texas, the presumptive sentence will be not more than two years and not less than 180 in jail, along with a fine not to exceed $10,000.
+If convicted of a state jail felony in Texas, the presumptive sentence will be no more than two years and not less than 180 in jail, along with a fine not to exceed $10,000.

-If you or a loved one is currently under investigation for identity theft in north Texas, taking the precautions necessary to ensuring that you are favorably positioning yourself to effectively defend your name and freedom is vital.
+If you or a loved one is currently under investigation for identity theft in north Texas, taking the precautions necessary to ensure that you are favorably positioning yourself to effectively defend your name and freedom is vital.
 The most important step you can take in the initial stages of this charge is to retain qualified legal counsel.

 The attorneys at Law Offices of Richard C. McConathy are committed to providing quality client service while constructing a dynamic defense strategy that covers all bases, in order to successfully argue your case.

 To schedule a free and confidential consultation with the legal team at Law Offices of Richard C. McConathy, call (972) 233-5700 or send an online message today.
-The attorneys proudly represent individuals accused of identity theft in and around the north Texas cities of Dallas, Garland, Irving, Grand Prairie, Mesquite, Duncanville, Coppell, Plano, McKinney, Frisco, Decatur, Bridgeport, Alvarado, Joshua, Fort Worth, Grapevine, Bedford, Denton, Lewisville, Flower Mound, Ennis, Fate and Heath, among many others.
+The attorneys proudly represent individuals accused of identity theft in and around the north Texas cities of Dallas, Garland, Irving, Grand Prairie, Mesquite, Duncanville, Coppell, Plano, McKinney, Frisco, Decatur, Bridgeport, Alvarado, Joshua, Fort Worth, Grapevine, Bedford, Denton, Lewisville, Flower Mound, Ennis, Fate, and Heath, among many others.